 To view or print this in pdf, click here.

 Transfer Pricing is coming under intense scrutiny in China because the China Tax authorities recognize that many foreign companies have designed Transfer Pricing practices to minimize taxable income in China.
 Some foreign companies incorrectly believe that because they own their China operations, they can unilaterally set prices for the sale of materials and services between their China operations and parent company.
-Foreign affiliates are independent legal entities that must comply with all local regulations, including rules governing the pricing of goods and services bought and sold between company affiliates.
+The fact is that foreign affiliates are independent legal entities that must comply with all local regulations, including rules governing the pricing of goods and services bought and sold between company affiliates.

 Guiding Principle – Arm’s Length Principle

 This is not just a China issue.
 Transfer Pricing is a global issue and the taxing authorities of every country pay close attention to related party transactional pricing – Transfer Pricing – because of its potential to improperly siphon away local tax revenues.
 In 1961 a group of countries established an international organization – Organization for Economic Co‑operation and Development (OECD).
 The OECD’s objective is to develop guidelines for national policies (such as overall tax policy) that promote cross-border trade and economic growth.
 The United States is a member country of OECD.
-China is not a member, but China has used the OECD guidelines to develop its internal policies.
-One focus area of the OECD is developing international standards for countries to coordinate Transfer Pricing rules.
+China is not a member, but China has used the OECD guidelines to develop its trade and tax policies.

 The point of these two requirements is to reflect that each independent entity has local legal and tax obligations.
-If one independent company contracts with another for an activity, there would almost always be a charge.
+If one independent company contracts with another for a product or activity, there would almost always be a price for the value exchange.
 The ALP says that even if companies are related, the activity must be priced as if unrelated.
 The greater complication is that the price must reflect the same conditions, while costs associated with unrelated party transactions are often different.
-For example, two variances would be the absence of sales/marketing costs or bad debt exposure.
-There can be many other differences that can justify materially different prices that would exist between related parties.
+For example, two legitimate reasons for different prices between related and unrelated parties would be the absence of sales/marketing costs or bad debt exposure in the related party example.
+There can be many other differences that can justify materially different prices that would exist between related versus unrelated parties.

 China’s Increased Scrutiny

 Historically, China’s underdeveloped government administrative sophistication and capacity have not enabled comprehensive application of its tax regulations.
-As capability and capacity are enhanced, Transfer Pricing practices have come under increased scrutiny to protect and correct China’s tax base.
+As capability and capacity are enhanced, Transfer Pricing practices of foreign companies operating in China have come under increased scrutiny to protect and correct China’s tax base.

-China’s regulations provide the ability to review, judge, and impose retroactive taxes and penalties on company tax calculations that are judged not compliant.
+China’s regulations provide the ability to review and impose retroactive taxes and penalties on company tax calculations that are judged to be non-compliant.
 China tax regulations provide for a potential 10-year look-back period, with significant potential for penalties and interest.
 The tax bureau has the authority to make judgments and the burden of proof of compliance is on the company.